Guide to Raising Baby Chicks + Chick Care Tips for Beginners

 The next most important thing for the brooder is a heat lamp.

-There seems to be controversy in choosing between a red infrared bulb and a standard white heat bulb.
+There seems to be controversy in choosing between a red infrared bulb vs a standard white heat bulb.

-In nearly 10 years, our preference has always been the standard white bulbs because that’s what our feed store has available and recommended.
+In over 10+ years, our preference has always been the standard white bulbs vs using red light — mostly because that’s what our feed store has available and recommended.

 Here’s a handy guide on what temperatures to keep in your brooder: